-I, acknowledge receipt of the Bonner County Vehicle Use

-Policy, adopted on May 11, 2017.

-Please initial each statement below if it is true.

-I understand that it is my responsibility to read and understand the contents of this Policy.

-I understand that I am obligated to perform my duties of employment in conformance with the provisions of this Policy and any additional rules, regulations, policies or procedures imposed by the department in which I work whether or not I choose to read the Policy.

-I understand that this Policy may be modified without prior notice to me.

-I understand that should this Policy be modified that I will be provided with a copy of the modification.

-DATED this day of , 20

-(Employee)

-Driver's License Number

-Issuing State

-1005 Vehicle Use Policy Page | 7
+I, Policy, adopted on May 11, 2 ge receipt of the Bonner County Vehicle Use Please initial each statement below if it is true.
+I understand that it is m ny responsibility to read a and understand the contents of this Policy. any additional rules, regu duties of employment in conformance with the ulations, policies or procedures imposed by se to read the Policy.
+I understand that this P olicy may be modified wi ithout prior notice to me.
+I understand that shoul modification. d this Policy be modified that I will be provided with a copy of the DATED this day of , 20 (Employee) Driver's License Num ber Issuing State

-Travel Policy and Reimbursement Procedure ^F
+Travel Policy and Reimbursement Procedure Policy No: 1006

-Original Date: October 1999 Supersedes Policy Date: January 1, 2006 Revised Effective Date: May 11, 2017
+Original Date: October 1999

+Revised Effective Date: May 11, 2017